usnistgov/BF/content/en/Info/Welcome/BF Welcome.md

 ---
 # Welcome to Bugs Framework! <br/>_`Irena Bojanova, Primary Investigator and Lead, Bugs Framework (BF)`_

-The NIST Bugs Framework (BF) is a language and domain independent,
+The NIST Bugs Framework (BF – _Software developers "Best Friend"_) is a language and domain independent,

      ➢ Structured